satwika787/customer_segmentation/README.md

 ### Usage

-Load the dataset
+Load the dataset,
-Perform K-means clustering
+Perform K-means clustering,
-Visualize the Elbow Point Graph
+Visualize the Elbow Point Graph,
-Apply K-means clustering with the chosen number of clusters Visualize the clusters
+Apply K-means clustering with the chosen number of clusters, Visualize the clusters